tystar86/python_exercises/Tasks/math.md

 ```

 #80.
->Write a Python program to convert an integer to a 2 byte Hex value.
+>Write a function to convert an integer to a 2 byte Hex value.

 **Expected Output :**
 ```